joelanders/profligacy/README.md

 You bring your own ROM dumps of the original firmware (2 chips), and this thing runs it.

-I spent months probing the NEC V55PI, Hitachi H8/3003, and (3x) TI TMS57002 chips.
-Got all the inter-chip UART and DSP host interface signals matching in time and content exactly.
+I spent some months probing the NEC V55PI, Hitachi H8/3003, and (3x) TI TMS57002 chips.
+I got all the inter-chip UART and DSP host interface signals matching in time and content exactly.

+For example, the end-to-end signals are like: MIDI -> UART -> DSP host interface -> digital audio.

-The digital audio is a more complicated story because of the free-running oscillators.
+Demonstrating accuracy of the digital audio is a more complicated story because of the free-running oscillators.
 I had to do things piece by piece: render some long sustaining oscillator waveforms through the emulator and hardware, line them up by a phase offset.
-They still won't be sample exact, but the hardware-hardware error is consistent with the hardware-emulator error.
+They still won't be sample exact, but the hardware-to-hardware error is consistent with the hardware-to-emulator error.

 DSP2 and DSP3 were easier: I could record the inputs and outputs of the hardware chips (4 channels in and 4 channels out), play back the inputs through my emulated chips, and ensure that the outputs matched.
-Happily, these can match exactly.

-Later I explain running the original firmware's DSP programs on a standalone DSP board, which also let me control the phase of the oscillators.
-I don't know if this is an easier to believe claim than the one above.
-In reality, I was coming at this from a lot of directions.
+Additionally I could run the original firmware's DSP programs on a standalone DSP board, which let me control the phase of the oscillators.
+I don't know if this is an easier claim to believe than the in situ logic probing.
+In reality, I was coming at this from a lot of directions, and eventually I fixed all the discrepancies.

-I also did a bunch of MIDI -> UART -> host interface -> digital audio end-to-end tests to make sure all the intermediate signals matched exactly as well.
-Practically speaking: the other tests measured steady state equivalence, but I also showed my thing reacts to performance/control changes exactly the same as well.

 I'm not modelling the post-DAC analog parts at all because the service manual says the frequency response is supposed to be flat to within 1 dB across the audible band.
-(Annoyingly, I found my hardware unit *isn't* flat, so I might have to replace some old capacitors or something.
+(Annoyingly, I found my hardware unit *isn't* flat, so I might have to replace some 30-y.o. capacitors or something.
 I'll let you know if it turns out to be the magic analog warmth.)

 ## Downloads, Firmware, and Installation